 “We the CU GSA board strongly oppose Mark Kennedy for CU President.
 This man’s bigoted values are not representative of the views of our campus and student body.
 Racism, homophobia, transphobia and sexism have no place in the President’s office.”

 Scarlet Bowen, who oversees LGBT initiatives at CU’s Center for Inclusion and Social Change, questions how Kennedy will lead one of the nation’s “top 25 LGBTQ-inclusive universities.”

 However, Bowen said in an email to the CUI that “people’s positions evolve and change over time” and hopes that over the two-week feedback period, the CU community is able to “learn more about his higher education record and his demonstrated commitment to diversity and inclusion efforts.”

-O’Hara said he is concerned that people are only evaluating Kennedy on his past voting record and hopes that students will give him a chance.
+He added that he is concerned that people are only evaluating Kennedy on his past voting record and hopes that students will give him a chance.
 He encouraged students who are concerned with the selection to take it up with the Board of Regents, which is bipartisan and selected Kennedy unanimously.